The Elasticity of Quantitative Investment

-There is a rich literature that views these models through this second lens.
-For example, \cite{pastorjmp}, \cite{brandt}, and \cite{demiguel} consider various methods of computing weights on a set of factors from an optimal portfolio choice perspective. \cite{interpreting} think of arbitrageurs who essentially use a factor model to trade against mispricing.
-Indeed, this is so common in the literature that I refer to these as canonical portfolio choice models.
-Given this second lens equivalence, these statistical arbitrageur models should produce mean-variance demand functions, meaning that the elasticity should be identical.

-Take for example an investor who believes the \cite{ff3} three-factor model prices the cross-section of returns and wants to invest in a portfolio with the highest possible Sharpe ratio (i.e., mean-variance preferences).
-In this case, the investor believes that instead of diving into the complicated work of investing in many individual assets, the highest Sharpe ratio can be achieved by investing by only using three predictors: (1) market equity, (2) book-to-market ratio, and (3) relative size.
-These three predictors from this model---in combination with some method such as \cite{pastorjmp}, \cite{demiguel}, or \cite{shrinking} to choose how much to weight each predictor---generates a demand function for individual assets.

-The asset pricing literature has produced a large set of return predictors, also known as asset characteristics.
+Measuring demand elasticity requires assessing how price changes affect a large set of input variables and how these variables influence demand.
+The asset pricing literature has identified a wide range of asset characteristics, referred to as predictors here, which serve as input variables for statistical arbitrageur models.
 The large set of portfolios formed based on these predictors is often known as the factor zoo and has been discussed at length in the literature \citep{cochrane, harvey, taming}.
-There are two types of predictors, those that are a direct function of price (e.g. price ratio variables like book-to-market and earnings-to-market) and those that are not a function of price (e.g. \cite{famafrench15} profitability and investment are functions of only accounting variables).
-In order to calculate the elasticity of a statistical arbitrageur, one must calculate how a 1\% price change affects predictors, and then how changes in those predictors affect the ultimate portfolio weights.
-I use the \cite{weber} 62 predictors, although some models like \cite{famafrench15} and \cite{zhang} use only a small subset of these predictors.
-In the literature, often portfolio weights are formed based on discontinuous functions of predictors \citep[e.g.][]{famafrench15}, but to measure these price pass-throughs with derivatives, differentiable approximations of \cite{kelly} and \cite{shrinking} portfolio weight functions are used.
+Predictors fall into two categories: those that are a direct function of price (e.g., price ratios like book-to-market and earnings-to-market) and those independent of price \citep[e.g.,][profitability and investment are purely accounting-based]{famafrench15}.
+To calculate a statistical arbitrageur’s elasticity, one must assess how a 1\% price change affects predictors, and subsequently how these changes influence portfolio weights.
+I use the 62 predictors from \cite{weber}, though some models, such as \cite{famafrench15} and \cite{zhang}, rely on smaller subsets.
+While portfolio weights are often formed using discontinuous functions of predictors \citep[e.g.,][]{famafrench15}, I use differentiable approximations of portfolio weight functions as in \cite{kelly} and \cite{shrinking} to calculate price responsiveness with derivatives.